-Fortress Biotech Investors Who Have Suffered Losses Greater Than $50,000 Encouraged to Contact Kehoe Law Firm, P.C.
+FORTRESS BIOTECH INVESTORS WHO HAVE SUFFERED LOSSES GREATER THAN $50,000 ENCOURAGED TO CONTACT KEHOE LAW FIRM, P.C.

-/EIN News/ -- PHILADELPHIA, Nov.
-30, 2020 (GLOBE NEWSWIRE) -- Kehoe Law Firm, P.C. is investigating potential securities claims on behalf of investors of Fortress Biotech, Inc. (“Fortress Biotech” or the “Company”) (NASDAQ: FBIO) to determine whether the Company engaged in securities fraud or other unlawful business practices.
+Class Action Securities Investigation On Behalf of Fortress Biotech InvestorsCALIFORNIA, USA, November 30, 2020 /EINPresswire.com/ -- PHILADELPHIA, November 30, 2020 – Kehoe Law Firm, P.C. is investigating potential securities claims on behalf of investors of Fortress Biotech, Inc. (“Fortress Biotech” or the “Company”) (NASDAQ: FBIO) to determine whether the Company engaged in securities fraud or other unlawful business practices.

-INVESTORS WHO PURCHASED, OR OTHERWISE ACQUIRED, THE SECURITIES OF FORTRESS BIOTECH BETWEEN DECEMBER 11, 2019 AND OCTOBER 9, 2020, BOTH DATES INCLUSIVE (THE “CLASS PERIOD”), AND SUFFERED LOSSES GREATER THAN $50,000 ARE ENCOURAGED TO COMPLETE KEHOE LAW FIRM’S SECURITIES CLASS ACTION QUESTIONNAIRE OR CONTACT MICHAEL YARNOFF, ESQ., (215) 792-6676, EXT.
+INVESTORS WHO PURCHASED, OR OTHERWISE ACQUIRED, THE SECURITIES OF FORTRESS BIOTECH BETWEEN DECEMBER 11, 2019 AND OCTOBER 9, 2020, BOTH DATES INCLUSIVE (THE “CLASS PERIOD”), AND SUFFERED LOSSES GREATER THAN $50,000 ARE ENCOURAGED TO CONTACT MICHAEL YARNOFF, ESQ., (215) 792-6676, EXT.
 804, MYARNOFF@KEHOELAWFIRM.COM, SECURITIES@KEHOELAWFIRM.COM, TO DISCUSS THE SECURITIES INVESTIGATION OR POTENTIAL LEGAL CLAIMS.

 On November 27, 2020, a class action lawsuit was filed against Fortress Biotech in United States District Court, Eastern District of New York.